How Has Hoover Dam Impacted Growth of the American West?

 The Mike O’Callaghan-Pat Tillman Memorial Bridge

-Along with the Hoover Dam itself, there are several other notable attractions to check out when you visit the Hoover Dam.
+Along with the Hoover Dam, there are several other notable attractions to check out when you visit it.
 One is the Mike O’Callaghan-Pat Tillman Memorial Bridge.
-This bridge is the first one in the country with a steel arch and concrete composition.
+This bridge is the first one in the country to have a steel arch and concrete composition.
 The bridge is also known as the “Memorial Bridge” and the “Freedom Bridge.”
 This bridge is designed to alleviate traffic around the Hoover Dam, but it’s also a great place to walk and take photos.
-The Memorial Bridge opened in 2010, and it has the notable titles of being the widest twin-ribbed arched bridge in the Western Hemisphere and the highest arched bridge made of concrete in the world.
+The Memorial Bridge opened in 2010, and it has the notable title of being the widest twin-ribbed arched bridge in the Western Hemisphere and the highest arched bridge made of concrete in the world.
 The views from the bridge are spectacular no matter where you stand.

 You can also take tours of the Hoover Dam.
 A self-guided tour is a great way to learn more about the dam’s history.
 You can also sign up for a power plant tour, which is a guided tour that takes you through some of the dam’s original construction tunnels.
 This tour also gives you a glimpse of the generators that run the dam.